What to do if you find a stray dog

 If you report a stray dog online, we will check the service on the next available working day.

 When you report it to us, we will make arrangements to collect the dog.
 We will ask you to supply the following details:

 - The breed and colour of the dog

 - The owner's details (if known)

-Every effort will be made to locate and notify a dog's owner but, if one cannot be identified, if the dog is a repeat stray or if it is the safest option, the dog will be taken to one of the kennels used by the council, where it will be kept for seven days.
+Every effort will be made to locate and notify a dog's owner.
+However, if one cannot be identified or the dog is a repeat stray, the dog will be taken to one of the kennels used by the council.
+It will be kept for seven days.

-Dogs found to be regularly straying will automatically be taken to kennels, and the owner, if known, will be informed.
+Any dogs that regularly stray, will be taken to kennels.
+The owner, if known, will be informed.

-When a dog is claimed, the owner is required to pay costs including a statutory fee and other associated handling and administration costs, including kennelling costs.
-These costs must be paid to the council before re-claiming the dog.
+When a dog is claimed, the owner is required to pay costs.
+This includes a statutory fee and other associated handling, administration and kennelling costs.
+These fees must be paid before the dog can be reclaimed.

 To report other missing or lost pets, see the Missing and found pets webpage.